herbetyp/go-product-api/README.md

 ```

 > [!IMPORTANT]
-> Of default, as users is created with `active` and `is_admin` as `false`, execute the following command to active the admin user and unlocked system, **after crated first user using the endpoint**:
+> By default, users are created with `active` set to `false`, run the following command to make the `admin` user active and the system unlock:
-Now, enable and set first user with admin:

 ```bash
 docker exec -ti $DB_CONTAINER_NAME psql -U $DB_USER \